 Crispy Karaage-Inspired Schnitzel with Soy-Infused Celeriac Remoulade

-A wonderful twist on the well-loved schnitzel: chicken fillets are coated in soy, ginger, garlic, and flour, then fried until crispy, using the same method as Japanese karaage chicken.
-Served with a classic celeriac remoulade, given a flavour boost by infusing soy, spring onion, and green chilli into the mayonnaise dressing.
-All this deliciousness is topped with a crispy fried egg — a very heart-warming and comforting meal!
+This is a wonderful twist on the well-loved schnitzel.
+Chicken fillets are coated in a mixture of soy, ginger, garlic and flour, and then fried until crispy using the same method as for Japanese karaage chicken.
+It is served with a classic celeriac remoulade that has been given a flavour boost by infusing soy, spring onion and green chilli into the mayonnaise dressing.
+The dish is finished off with a crispy fried egg, making for a heart-warming and comforting meal!

 Karaage Chicken Schnitzel with Soy Celeriac Remoulade